uclaacm/hack-curriculum/stackschool/2-servers/README.md

     </div>
 </details>

-HTML is not the only thing, that can be placed in response bodies.
+HTML is not the only thing that can be placed in response bodies.
 In fact, just looking at the `Accept` section of our HTTP request we can see that images can be as well!

 ```HTTP
 Accept: text/html,application/xhtml+xml,application/xml;q=0.9,image/avif,image/webp,*/*;q=0.8